 Venues across the world will have to assume that they won’t be filling stadiums and arenas for quite some time, so there is a need to supplement revenue for the venue & artists.
-It has been announced recently that Live Nation Entertainment and artist-first streaming platform Veeps are installing streaming technology in 60+ venues across the US.
+It has been announced this past summer that Live Nation Entertainment and artist-first streaming platform Veeps are installing streaming technology in 60+ venues across the US.
 This will offer a turnkey streaming solution and help support the bottom line.
 Iconic venues like The Filmore in San Francisco, The Wiltern in LA, and The Gorge in Washington will be the first to adopt this streaming technology.
 As experiential agencies know, the client wish list for venue searches will evolve with the pandemic coming to an end.
 Events may be coming back but, looking forward, there will be a need to not only please the IRL audience, but also those who prefer to join virtually.
 By having venues across the world starting to take the initiative to install streaming technology now, it will not only be increasingly marketable for the venue but make our jobs as event producers much simpler by having those capabilities in-house.

 I am hopeful that venues outside these music-specific examples will adapt this mentality for future events.
 Until then, there are certainly other solutions, including bringing streaming services into spaces that don’t currently have them.
 If it still feels too early to have a large group gathering, we recommend looking at studio spaces that may have room for smaller audiences.
 For instance, the DesignScene London Studio has multiple areas available that would be perfect to accommodate a small, in-person audience.